mykolaharmash/hyntax/README.md

 ## AST Format

-Hyntax AST is a tree of nested nodes which reflects structure of original HTML.
+Hyntax AST is a tree of nested nodes which reflects the structure of original HTML.

 You can play around with the [AST Explorer](https://astexplorer.net) to see how AST looks like.